-The VDC system computer has a built-in diagnostic feature that tests the system each time you start the engine and move the vehicle at a low speed forward or backward.
+The computer has a built-in diagnostic feature

+that tests the system each time you start the engine and move the vehicle forward or in reverse at a slow speed.
 When the self-test occurs, you may hear a "clunk" noise and/or feel a pulsation in the brake pedal.
 This is normal and is not an indication of a malfunction.

-The VDC system is designed to help improve driving stability but does not prevent accidents due to abrupt steering operation at high speeds or due to careless or dangerous driving techniques.
-Reduce vehicle

-- speed and be especially careful when driving and cornering on slipperv surfaces and always drive carefully. - Do not modify the vehicle's suspension.
-If suspension parts such as shock absorbers, struts, springs, stabilizer bars and bushings and wheels are not NISSAN approved or are extremely deteriorated the VDC system may not operate properly.
-This could adversely affect vehicle handling performance, and the "VDC OFF" indicator or "SLIP" indicator or both indicator lights may illuminate. - If brake related parts such as brake pads, rotors and calipers are not standard equipment or are extremely deteriorated, the "VDC OFF" indicator or "SLIP" indicator or both indicator lights may illuminate. - If engine related parts such as muffler are not standard equipment or are extremely deteriorated, the "VDC OFF" indicator or "SLIP" indicator or both indicator lights may illuminate.
+- The VDC system is designed to help the driver maintain stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
+Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully. - Do not modify the vehicle's suspension.
+If suspension parts such as shock absorbers, struts, springs, stabilizer bars, bushings and wheels are not NISSAN recommended for your vehicle or are extremely deteriorated the VDC system may not operate properly.
+This could adversely affect vehicle handling performance, and the 🕏 indicator may flash or both 🏂 and

-- When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the "VDC OFF" indicator or "SLIP" indicator or both indicator lights may illuminate.
-Do not drive on these types of roads. - When driving on unstable surfaces such as a turntable, ferry, elevator or ramp, the "VDC OFF" indicator or "SLIP" indicator or both indicator lights may illuminate.
+- indicator lights may illuminate. - If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and both s and control indicator lights may illuminate. - If engine control related parts are not NISSAN recommended or are extremely deteriorated, both the 🕏 and 🚾 indicator lights may illuminate. - When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the 🕏 indicator may flash or both 🕏 and voc indicator lights may illuminate.
+Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the 🕏 indicator may flash or both 🕏 and 🚾 indicator lights may illuminate.
 This is not a malfunction.
-Restart the engine after driving onto a stable surface. - If wheels or tires other than those recommended are used, the VDC system may not operate properly and "VDC OFF" indicator or "SLIP" indicator or both indicator lights may illuminate. - The VDC system is not a substitute for winter tires or tire chains on a snow covered road.
+Restart the engine after driving onto a stable surface.